 Prof Holmes in his wonderful whistling and imitations of song birds, animals etc was a treat rarely to be heard.

-24th December - FOOTBALL.
-NORTH SKELTON WIN.
-REF CHASED.
-CROWD UNCHASTE.
+FOOTBALL - NORTH SKELTON WIN - REF CHASED - CROWD UNCHASTE.

 Yarm played North Skelton in the second round of the Cleveland Cup, and the conclusions of a football writer are strong and to the point.

 “most blackguardly and disgraceful scenes ever witnessed on a football field,”and that the responsibility